 There are several tricks that can help keep hummingbird nectar from freezing even in the coldest weather.

 - Sweeter Nectar: The typical hummingbird nectar recipe is a solution of one part sugar to four parts water, and this solution begins to freeze at 27 degrees Fahrenheit (-2.8 Celsius).
-More sugar will lower the freezing point of the nectar, and a solution of one part sugar to only three parts water is more suitable for very cold weather.
+More sugar will lower the freezing point of the nectar, and a solution of one part sugar to only three parts water is more suitable hummingbird food recipe for winter.
 Not only will it stay unfrozen in slightly colder temperatures, but it will also provide a stronger source of energy for hungry hummingbirds.
 Do not, however, sweeten the nectar even further, as a very rich syrup can be difficult for hummingbirds to drink and digest properly.
 Be sure to return the nectar to the optimum one part sugar to four parts water ratio as soon as possible to minimize any dietary risks.

 - Protected Feeders: Chilly breezes can cool off nectar and freeze it more quickly.
 Placing a hummingbird feeder in a protected area, such as on a covered porch, next to a windbreak or under a deep eave, will keep it unfrozen for longer periods.
 This also keeps the feeder from getting covered with snow or ice that can clog feeding ports.

 - Heating the Feeder: Hanging an industrial work light or outdoor flood light near a hummingbird feeder can help heat the nectar to keep it liquid.
-Ideally, the light should be 8-12 inches from the feeder so the heat generated from the incandescent bulb can keep the nectar from freezing.
+Ideally, the light should be no more than 8-12 inches from the feeder so the heat generated from the incandescent bulb can keep the nectar from freezing.
 Be sure all cords and outlets are protected from moisture and potential short circuits.
 Do not use LED or other low-heat bulbs, as they will not be able to heat the nectar sufficiently to keep it from freezing.

 - Bring Feeders Indoors: On the very coldest nights, it may be best to bring hummingbird feeders indoors where they will not be able to freeze.
 Hummingbirds need to feed very early in the morning, however, even before sunrise, and it is essential to replace the feeders outdoors as soon as the birds need them.
 On very cold days, keeping several feeders filled with nectar can be helpful, and the feeders can be rotated indoors and out so there is always a liquid supply of nectar available.